Whole business models and strategies became outdated and entirely new approaches have replaced them.

 copyright by www.healthcareitnews.com

-As with nearly every element of the healthcare world, applications of Artificial Intelligence and have been reshaped by the COVID-19 pandemic.
+As with nearly every element of the healthcare world, applications of Artificial Intelligence and machine learning have been reshaped by the COVID-19 pandemic.
 Whole business models and strategies became outdated and entirely new approaches have replaced them.

-Three industry leaders who compared notes on a recent HIMSS20 Digital presentation all agree:
+Three industry leaders who compared notes on a recent HIMSS20 Digital presentation all agree: AI and machine learning technologies are key to responding to the coronavirus pandemic, and how they can aid patients and providers.

 They will also have an additional role in helping healthcare businesses recover financially while also identifying and serving those most in need when it has ended, the group said.